darkboldman/oncosolution-v2/src/content/blog/led-rgb-lighting-guide.md

 isDraft: false
 ---

-# Ensuring Long-Term Performance, Safety, and Efficiency – From Onco Solutions

 The power supply is the backbone of any LED lighting system.
 While LEDs are inherently energy-efficient, their full potential can only be realized with a correctly specified, properly installed, and precisely regulated power supply unit (PSU).